filipezabala/voice/README.md

 ```

 ### 4. [ffmpeg](http://ffmpeg.org/)
-ffmpeg is a complete, cross-platform solution to record, convert and stream audio and video.
+ffmpeg is a cross-platform solution to record, convert and stream audio and video.
 The installation may take several minutes.

 ```bash
 brew install ffmpeg